Managing Side Effects

 White Blood Cell Counts

 Antipsychotic medications can cause decreases in white blood cell counts.
 This side effect occurs most commonly with the atypical antipsychotics.
 This side effect is potentially concerning as people with low white blood cell counts are at a higher risk of serious infections.
 The overall risk of this side effect is very low.
 The medication that we are most concerned with is Clozapine.
-The risk of this side effect with clozapine is approximately 1 per cent.
+The risk of this side effect with clozapine is approximately 1%.